iria222/DemoCV2/README.md

 # DemoCV2
 This demo uses Image-to-Image translation models to make inference taking an image as input.

-Different pre-trained models are available for testing in the ''demo_models'' folder, on the release tab.
+The pre-trained models (.pt files) must be downloaded from the Releases page.

 Usage: python main.py <image_path> <model_path>